jlelong/LaTeX-Workshop-wiki/Compile.md

 ## Auto build LaTeX

-Besides manually use the `Build LaTeX Project` command to compile a document, you may also let the extension automatically start compiling it upon specific events.
+Besides manually calling the `Build LaTeX Project` command to compile a document, you may also let the extension automatically start compiling it upon specific events.
 This can be defined in `latex-workshop.latex.autoBuild.run`.

 ### latex-workshop.latex.autoBuild.run